mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 4. Get Library Tracks
 5. Get Library Artists
 6. Get Library Albums
+7. Get User Events

 ***

 ##To Do:

-* In getRecent() function, see if the track is currently playing
+* In getUserRecent() function, see if the track is currently playing
 * Add more API calls
 * Allow for options to be passed
    * Such as return as list or array instead of paragraph
 * Add styling to returned paragraphs
 * Add width and height to all images
+* Styling for Get User Events is messy

 ***